manas0615/RecoverAI/README.md

 Real provider testing found issues that synthetic evaluation alone could not expose:

-**A003 â€” Recovery-payment failure loop**
+**A003 — Recovery-payment failure loop**
 A failed recovery Payment Link generated another `payment.failed` event and initially caused the system to treat its own recovery as a new recovery case.
 Exact provider/action correlation was added and regression-tested.

-**A005 â€” High-value threshold wiring**
+**A005 — High-value threshold wiring**
-The â‚¹40K high-value rule existed, but live dependency wiring did not populate the policy context.
-A â‚¹50K Test Mode case exposed the gap.
+The ₹40K high-value rule existed, but live dependency wiring did not populate the policy context.
+A ₹50K Test Mode case exposed the gap.
 Threshold injection was fixed and regression-tested.

 **Test-provider isolation**
 Automated tests could reach the real Razorpay boundary when credentials were present.
 An explicit `ALLOW_REAL_RAZORPAY` fence and narrow mocks were added so normal test runs cannot accidentally execute real provider actions.